muhammad-saleh/weightlyio/README.md

 3. Current BMI
 4. Set a weight goal to achieve
 5. See the weight lost/gained last month
+6. Import data from JSON/CSV
+7. Export data to JSON/CSV

 ###Technology Stack
 - Server